 Not all olive oil is the same though.
 For the most benefit, the BrainHQ article, Getting the Most Out of Olive Oil, recommends:

 - Always use olive oil labeled “extra virgin”

 Oils labeled “virgin” or “light” may have undergone a chemical process that strips away the nutritional benefits, or they might even be blended with other types of less-healthy oils.

 - Make sure the olive oil is fresh

-Olive oil is a perishable product, and when it goes rancid, the brain-healthy antioxidants, omega-3 fatty acids, and polyphenols go right along with it.
+Olive oil is a perishable product, and when it goes rancid, brain-healthy antioxidants, omega-3 fatty acids, and polyphenols go right along with it.
 Check harvest and sell-by dates on the bottles: if you can’t find those, you may want to consider another brand.

 - Keep an eye on the temperature

 For the most health benefits, only use olive oil in raw or low-heat dishes.
-Above about 350 degrees, the beneficial compounds in olive oil begin to degrade, and at high heats can turn into potentially harmful substances.
+Above about 350 degrees, the beneficial compounds in olive oil begin to degrade, and at high heat can turn into potentially harmful substances.

 - Store it correctly

 An unopened bottle of olive oil can last for about 2 years if stored in a cool, dark place.
 Once opened, the 2 main enemies of olive oil are light and heat – so try to store it in a dark bottle and away from heat (meaning, not on the back of your stove or on a windowsill.)
 Don’t store it in the fridge; it will crystallize and may change the texture.